Innovation and Excellence at TCC

 TCC is committed to making all programs, services and activities accessible to our students.
-The One Stop Center houses student services such as admissions, registrar, student advising, career assistance and financial aid.
+The One Stop Center houses student services such as admission, registrar, student advising, career assistance and financial aid.
 In addition, student clubs and organizations, the College bookstore and a food court are available in the Student Union/One Stop Center.

-Through the College's Workforce Development's wide-range of programs- including providing performance solutions and services to regional businesses, government agencies and nonprofits, Florida Public Safety Institute (FPSI) public safety training programs, community development and preparing students for the GED exam- the College strives to provide outstanding services to the community.
+Through the College's Workforce Development's wide-range of programs- including providing performance solutions and services to regional businesses, government agencies and nonprofits, Florida Public Safety Institute (FPSI) public safety training programs, community development and preparing students for the GED exam-the College strives to provide outstanding services to the community.
 Workforce Development programs are delivered on the main campus and in TCC's service centers throughout the region.

 TCC's students, faculty and staff take an active interest in our community by participating in various community activities.
-The College and its Office Campus and Civic Engagement frequently participates in a number of service projects sponsored by area community service agencies.
+The College and its Office of Campus and Civic Engagement frequently participates in a number of service projects sponsored by area community service agencies.